-- 1. The information of Academic Advisor. - 2.
-Academic information such as academic status, GPA value, CGPA value and year of study. - 3.
-Cangred and Course Registration Form. - 4.
-List of courses offered by all Schools/Centres. - 5.
-Teaching and Learning Timetable for all Schools/Centres/Units from the three campuses.
+- (i) The information of the Academic Advisor. - (ii) Academic information such as academic status, GPA value, CGPA value and year of study. - (iii) Cangred and Course Registration Form. - (iv) List of courses offered by all Schools/Centres. - (v) Teaching and Learning Timetable for all Schools/Centres/Units from the three campuses.

-- 6. List of pre-registered courses which have been added into the students' course registration record (if any). - 7.
-Reminders about the University course registration policies/general requisites.
+- (vi) List of pre-registered courses which have been added into the students' course registration record (if any). - (vii)Reminders about the University course registration policies/general requisites.